Like

 Check for spoiled food

 and spills daily.
+In order to

 prevent bacteria growth and unpleasant odors in your refrigerator,